 Me: So?
 You still don't wan't to improve?

 At the summit, I made Larry take my picture a number of times.
 When the film comes back, I will look at the photos of myself, scanning them for evidence.
 Looking for the face of an adult, the face of a man who climbs mountains, the face of a Dave.
 Thank you.

 Me: Alright, now to the next one!

 Friday nights of my childhood and early adolescence were spent at weekly meetings of a socialist, Zionist, youth movement.
 My brother, sister, and I were members.
 The meetings took a variety of forms.
 There were the earnest discussions of Marx and the great labor Zionist thinkers like Theodore Herzl and A. D. Gordon, bull sessions about who in the group had hurt whose feelings, and playing air guitar to "Come Sail Away" by Styx.
-All activities that formed us into pretty deeply committed young socialists, ready at the age of 15 for the ultimate prize the movement could bestow, a summer living and working on a kibbutz, one of the collective farms that were a central part of settling the Jewish state.

 There, we would meet other members of the movement from all over the world and spend many a happy hour engaged in honest labor